 Few words pack so much punch as this one: Cancer.

-When you sit in your doctor’s office and hear “cancer,” your life changes.
+Still, when you sit in your doctor’s office and hear “cancer,” your life changes.

 “A cancer diagnosis can be traumatic, devastating,” said Jozie Allen, LCSW, a counselor with OSF Cancer Support Services.
-“Initially, there’s shock, fear, anxiety; all of these thoughts are swirling around.”
+“Initially, there’s shock, fear, anxiety; all these thoughts are swirling around.”

 Look for the silver linings